odaifarhat/Project_Electronics_Two-wheel-robot-base/README.md

 Motor drive design and implementation for two-wheel robot base.

-we'll be looking at how to power and drive a DC motor with an L293D(H brageI298) and an Arduino,but you can use any Arduino that provides enough voltage for your motor, and has 2 digital output pins).
+We'll be looking at how to power and drive a DC motor with an L293D(H brageI298) and an Arduino,but you can use any Arduino that provides enough voltage for your motor, and has 2 digital output pins).

 The L293D is a 16-pin Motor Driver IC which can control up to two DC motors simultaneously, in any direction.

 #  Component: